Their’s a recurring lame joke on the HGTV show “House Hunters“.

 I don’t think so, at least not as much as a living room or kitchen design, but some people do care.
 I’m pretty certain if left to design my own walk-in closet, it would look different than my wife’s design.
 We’re all individuals.
 While I don’t like to stereotype, there are some generalities that cater to each gender generally.

-Our aim with this collection is showcase ideas that perhaps both him and her will appreciate… a compromise of sorts resulting in a more neutral design.
+Our aim with this collection is to showcase ideas that perhaps both him and her will appreciate… a compromise of sorts resulting in a more neutral design.

 They say that in a negotiation when both sides walk away unhappy, a good deal was made.
 While that’s a fairly cynical view of the world, I think there’s truth in it… but perhaps not so applicable to the world of design.
-Perhaps there are designs that both men and woman can agree on.
+Perhaps there are designs that both men and women can agree on.
 I know my wife and I generally like the same interior designs.